sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 This will:

 - Create a model file `user` in `models` folder;
-- Create a migration file with name like `XXXXXXXXXXXXXX-create-user.js` in `migrations` folder.
+- Create a migration file with a name like `XXXXXXXXXXXXXX-create-user.js` in the `migrations` folder.

 **Note:** _Sequelize will only use Model files, it's the table representation.
 On the other hand, the migration file is a change in that model or more specifically that table, used by CLI.
-Treat migrations like a commit or a log for some change in database._
+Treat migrations like a commit or a log for some change in the database._

 ## Running Migrations